 According to the DarkSide Seizure Warrant, the Cyber Crimes Squad of the FBI’s San Francisco Field Division used blockchain analysis to determine the Colonial Pipeline ransom payment funds flow.
 In this warrant, the FBI also announced that they were in possession of the private key for the cryptocurrency address linked to 63.7 BTC directly traceable to the Colonial Pipeline ransom payment.
 These private keys were likely obtained as a result of the seizure of DarkSide servers on or around May 13, as reported by messages sent to affiliates of the DarkSide RaaS operation.

-The seizure of cryptocurrency by direct, physical access to the wallet is not common.
+The seizure of cryptocurrency by direct, physical access to the A wallet is a device (a hardware device, a program, or servi...
+More is not common.
 In order to seize crypto, law enforcement must have access to the private key, or have access to an individual who can access the private key.
 This is why most crypto is seized either via an exchange, since exchanges hold the private keys, or after an arrest of an individual that has a wallet on them or among their belongings.

 Ransomware Attack on Chemical Distribution Company Brenntag